Apple paid CEO Tim Cook $10.3 million in 2015

-Apple Inc (AAPL.O) Chief Executive Tim Cook's compensation rose 11.5 percent to $10.3 million in 2015, a year when the company had a rocky ride due to fears of slowing shipments of its new iPhone models.
+Apple Inc Chief Executive Tim Cook's compensation rose 11.5 percent to $10.3 million in 2015, the company said on Wednesday, a year when its sales grew 28 percent and profits by 35 percent but its shares fell for the first time since 2008.

+Chief Financial Officer Luca Maestri's annual compensation rose about 81 percent to $25.3 million in 2015.
+In fact, Cook was the lowest-paid of the company's top executives.
+Angela Ahrendts, the senior vice president for retail and online stores, was the highest paid, with a total pay package of $25.8 million

 Cook's base pay increased about 14.4 percent to $2 million last year, while non-equity incentive compensation rose about 19 percent to $8 million, according to a regulatory filing.